 With online learning, you don’t have to study at a particular place or at a particular time – take advantage of this flexibility.
 Get used to studying in front of the kids or dog or what-have-you.
 Encourage your kids to do their homework at the same time you pull out your books or laptop.
 Feed your dog a treat every time you finish a problem set.
 Do what you gotta do, just don’t make excuses for not finishing your homework.

-Remember, monkey-see, monkey-do – inspire your little monkeys to earn a college degree just like their mom or dad.
-Seeing you study at the kitchen table will teach your kids far more important life lessons than any taught in school.
-And you seeing your kids will provide you with all the motivation you need to keep working through challenging concepts.
+Remember, monkey-see, monkey-do – inspire your little ones to earn a college degree just like their mom or dad.
+Seeing you study at the kitchen table will teach your kids important life lessons.
+And being with your kids will provide you with all the motivation you need to keep working through challenging concepts.

-3 - Keep your laptop battery fully-charged at all times.
+3 - Keep your laptop fully-charged at all times.

-This is worth repeating: always keep your laptop battery fully charged.
+This is worth repeating: always keep your laptop--or other device you use for school work-- fully charged.
 When taking college courses, any time might be a good time to get schoolwork done.
 When your laptop is not in use, plug it in until fully charged.
 Half-charged is not good enough.
+And while you are focusing on your technology use, you might want to check out these top apps for college students.

 4 - Know the location of all Wi-Fi hotspots.

 If you are taking college courses online, it is critical that you know a number of reliable backup Wi-Fi hotspots.
 You’ll be surprised how widely connected you can be once you start paying attention.
-An “in-it to win-it” modern day college student should know where all Wi-Fi hotspots are at all times and have access codes to each of these (or know how to get them) in order to maximize their ability to study anywhere, anytime.
+An “in-it to win-it” modern day college student should know where all Wi-Fi hotspots are at all times in order to maximize their ability to study anywhere, anytime.

 If you know where Wi-Fi hotspots are, you can easily finish a problem set at gymnastics practice, read a chapter while eating lunch, ask a tutor a question during story time, finish a quiz while riding the city bus, practice study questions at the park, work on your Spanish pronunciation at the pool, or finish a practice test on a trip.